chinamike65/hugo-tuolesi/content/book3/book3en.md

 If we only have faith in Buddhas and Bodhisattvas, due to our heavy karma, no matter how great the blessings of Buddhas and Bodhisattvas are, it will be difficult for us to obtain them, and enlightenment will be slow.

-For future generations, it is easier to be reborn in the Pure Land when you think of your guru.
+For future rebirths, it is easier to be reborn in the Pure Land when you think of your guru.
 The merits of thinking of your guru are very, very great, especially when you are dying.
 If you can think of your guru, you will definitely be reborn in the Pure Land.
 This is 100% sure!

 The tantra classic "The Good Army Request Tantra" says: